pulumi/pulumi/docs/design/packages.md

 ## Types

-This section describes the core aspects of NutIL's type system.
+This section describes the core aspects of CocoIL's type system.

 There is a single top-type that may refer to any record or class value: the `any` type.

-All instances of classes in NutIL are called *objects*.
+All instances of classes in CocoIL are called *objects*.
 They are allocated on the heap, in map-like data structures that have strong type identity, facilitating dynamic and structural conversions, in addition to classical RTTI and OOP patterns.
 In a sense, this is a lot like how ECMAScript works.
-Furthermore, there is no notion of a pointer in NutIL and so the exact storage location is kept hidden from CocoLang languages and their semantics.
+Furthermore, there is no notion of a pointer in CocoIL and so the exact storage location is kept hidden from CocoLang languages and their semantics.

 Because all instances are objects, we must talk about `null`.
 By default, types do not include the special value `null`